srkraut/sigma-docs/docs/layout/library-search.md

   Integration from Pixabay allows for images/videos to additionally be shown here.

 ```
-Pixabay integration is enabled by default for new Xibo in the Cloud customers.
+Pixabay integration is enabled by default for new Sigma-DS in the Cloud customers.
 If you are upgrading from an earlier version you will need to
  enable by navigating to the Administration section of the CMS
   and click Applications.
 Scroll down the page to the Connectors